mverleg/k8s_host_db/README.md

 You can continue at the next section (DB outside) or the one after that.

-## DB on local (outside cluster)
+## DB on localhost (outside cluster)

 For the situation that the database is running on the local machine and you want to reach it from Kubernetes, follow these steps.

 (This will also start a database inside Kubernetes, because I did not want to make two versions of the files; you can ignore it).

-* Start the 'mock database' in a separate shell:
+* Start the 'mock database' outside kubernetes in a separate shell so we can test:
-TODO @mark: is 0.0.0.0 needed?

       python3 mock_db.py "outside" "0.0.0.0" 3005

   Note that we cannot bind only to "localhost".
 We must bind to the minikube IP or to everything, which is what we do with "0.0.0.0".

+* There is a special IP that can be used from inside minikube to reach the host.
+It can be found using

+      minikube ssh nslookup host.minikube.internal

+* We need to enter this IP in `mock-services.yml`.
+Find the Endpoints section and update the IP.
+Minimal version:

+      kind: Endpoints
+      apiVersion: v1
+      metadata:
+        name: outside-db-endpoints
+      subsets:
+        - addresses:
+            - ip: 192.168.49.1
+          ports:
+            - port: 3005

+  In some versions/drivers it may be possible to use `host.minikube.internal` instead of ip, but it did not work for me (see [issue](https://github.com/kubernetes/minikube/issues/8439)).

 ## DB in k8s